 A Good Ol’ Hockey Game

-When visiting any city in Canada, the best way to find out about its people and their passion, is by going to a hockey game.
+When visiting Canada, the best way to find out about its people and their passion, is by going to a hockey game.
 From the Edmonton Oilers, to the Winnipeg Jets, there is no shortage of options across Canada.
 If you aren’t able to score tickets to an NHL game, head to a local frozen pond or lake in the winter, and you’ll most likely find locals playing a game outside.